jymcheong/OpenEDR/readme.md

 ![directInstallation](directInstallation.png)

+If you install backend **within a separate Linux VM**, **please ensure the Win 10 VM is using a network that can reach the backend VM**.

 ## Overview

 You can install OpenEDR backend on **directly on** **Ubuntu/Debian, MacOS (need a sudoer account**) or Windows Pro (or beyond) with **docker installed**, or within a Ubuntu/Debian **V**irtual **M**achine (you need to install latest Docker within the VM) with the following specs: